 Price fluctuations set the equilibriums through voluntary exchange, without government intervention (free market).
 The problem that persisted with this, is the continuous creation of an immense amount of products and a free market that would decide where these products went, leading to either shortages or excesses.

-Division of labour was one of the strongest points of the process.
+Division of labor was one of the strongest points of the process.
 Think of one person having to mine the material needed for a craft, mix the materials required to make the end product, craft the item and prepare it for final use.
 Now think of many people, taking individual roles in the process, specialized in doing their part and sharing the outcome.
 Instead of hoarding gold, nations would distribute and create specialties, increase production and trade with other nations to maximize wealth.

 Now instead of looking at this from the perspective of production, think of it from the perspective of the people.
 Think of the economy as a collection of individuals that place a value on things they purchase, based on the satisfaction these provide, rather than a random production line that does just that… produce.